 - Reading & Spelling Solutions

-At Integrated Learning Strategies, our instructional reading and spelling approach supports several researched practices that teach decoding, word recognition, comprehension, vision tracking, and phonemic awareness.
-In addition, our programs also strengthen our students’ visual memory for sight words and spelling because not all words can be sounded out in the English language.
-This provides our students with opportunities to make reading fun, spelling more accurate, and homework easier.
+Students may benefit from instructional reading and spelling approaches that support researched practices that teach decoding, word recognition, comprehension, vision tracking, and phonemic awareness.
+In addition, reading and spelling programs can strengthen the student’s visual memory for sight words and spelling because not all words can be sounded out in the English language.
+This provides students with opportunities to make reading fun, improve their spelling accuracy, and make homework easier.

-Students in our reading and spelling programs show improved academic growth in the following areas:
+Students in reading and spelling programs may show improved academic growth in the following areas:

 - Become Fluent and Confident Readers